FrancoisSimon/ExTrack-python3/README.md

 `sudo python setup.py install`

 ## From Windows using anaconda prompt:

-Need to install git if not already installed:
+Need to install git if not already installed.

 `git clone https://github.com/FrancoisSimon/ExTrack-python3.git` One can also just manually download the package if git is not install